jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 ## Research Computing System

 <!--Building a cloud native experience. -->

+The Research Computing System (RCS) is a scalable, cloud-native platform that encapsulates the data center as the computer design, see [Figure %s](#rcs_architecture).
-In order to align our campus research computing infrastructure with scalable, cloud-native solutions, we adopted the data-center-as-the-computer model to create a coherent platform delivering compute, storage, and networking to research applications.
+RCS delivers compute, storage, and networking services to research applications.
-We identify this platform as a Research Computing System (RCS), see [Fig. %s](#rcs_architecture).

-NOTE: Ask IT Comms about reworking the RCS as computer image into clean vector form.

 <!--
 if we have time lets remake this figure to be publication-ready